About this artwork

 - Approximately 800 square feet, installed.

-- Restricted gift of Stefan T. Edlis and H. Gael Neeson Foundation; through prior gifts of Mr. and Mrs. Joel Starrels and Fowler McCormick
+- Purchased with funds provided by Stefan T. Edlis and H. Gael Neeson Foundation; through prior gifts of Mr. and Mrs. Joel Starrels and Fowler McCormick

 - © 1989-96 Robert Gober.